UFC 308: Topuria vs. Holloway: Predictions & Analysis

 Abus Magomedov vs Brunno Ferreira

-The style clash matters here: Magomedov is comfortable adjusting on the fly, mixing strikes and grappling as openings appear, while Ferreira is most dangerous on the ground, constantly threatening chokes and joint locks.
-In our database, submission artists own a 56% win rate against all-rounders, giving Ferreira the stylistic edge.
+The style clash matters here: Magomedov is comfortable adjusting on the fly, mixing strikes and grappling as openings appear, while Ferreira looks to close distance and put the fight on the mat.
+In our database, wrestlers own a 58% win rate against all-rounders, giving Ferreira the stylistic edge.

 A few statistical edges stand out.
 Ferreira throws significantly more leather — a 1.6 sig. strike per minute gap.
 Magomedov is far more active with takedowns, averaging 1.7 more per 15 minutes.
 Magomedov has tighter striking defense, making opponents miss more often.

 The Pick: Abus Magomedov over Brunno Ferreira.
-The model gives Magomedov a slight nod at 61% — this could easily go either way.
+The model gives Magomedov a slight nod at 58% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Kennedy Nzechukwu vs Chris Barnett